Masaru Emoto and the Messages of Water

 Emoto, Masaru, The Hidden Messages in Water, Atria Books, 2005, Prologue

-Commenting on his prolific collection of images of ice crystals, Emoto noted that the results tended to be varied – never consistent.
-The forms, shapes and regularity of the crystals differed widely, and, sometimes, no crystallization occurred at all.
-At first glance, it appeared, the circumstances dictating the ice crystallization were completely random and unpredictable.
+Commenting on his prolific collection of ice-crystal images, Emoto noted that the results were varied — never consistent.
+The forms, shapes, and regularity of the crystals differed widely, and sometimes, no crystallization occurred at all.
+At first glance, the circumstances governing ice crystallization appeared completely random and unpredictable.
 But further experimentation began to yield some remarkable results.

 Initially, Emoto discovered that “natural water” derived at source from “springs, underground rivers, glaciers, and the upper reaches of rivers” (Ibid.) tended to yield better results than urban tap water.
-In the latter case, there was little or no crystallization of the ice.
-By contrast, natural spring, glacial and early river water formed complete crystal shapes in the ice.
+In the latter case, there was little or no ice crystallization.
+By contrast, natural spring, glacial, and early river water formed complete crystal shapes in the ice.

-Prompted by his researcher, Emoto describes trying a new strategy – exposing his water samples to music before attempting to crystallize the ice.
-Using distilled water he had purchased from a drugstore, he would position a bottle of the water between a pair of music speakers while playing music for some time before refrigerating the water.
-He descibed his results as follows:
+Prompted by his researcher, Emoto describes trying a new strategy — exposing his water samples to music before attempting to crystallize the ice.
+Using distilled water he had purchased from a drugstore, he would position a bottle of the water between a pair of speakers and play music for some time before refrigerating it.
+He described his results as follows:

 All the classical music that we exposed the water to resulted in well-formed crystals with distinct characteristics.
 In contrast, the water exposed to violent heavy metal music resulted in fragmented and malformed crystals at best.